-Orange box: Within 1 month as from AD 1, the TSOs are obliged to send to the NRA the existing contracts or information on capacity bookings eligible for grand-fathering under the TAR NC, which foresee no change of the level of capacity- and/or commodity-based transmission tariffs, except for indexation, if any (Article 35(3) of the TAR NC).
+Orange box: Within 1 month as from AD 1, the TSOs are obliged to send to the NRA the existing contracts or information on capacity bookings eligible for grandfathering under the TAR NC, which foresee no change of the level of capacity- and/or commodity-based transmission tariffs, except for indexation, if any (Article 35(3) of the TAR NC).

 Blue box: By 5 July 2017, ACER is obliged to make available to TSOs and NRAs a template for the consultation document per Article 26(1), after having consulted ENTSOG (Article 26(5) of the TAR NC).

-Grey boxes: As explained in Part 1, Chapter VIII 'Publication requirements', AD 2 for the TAR NC Chapter VIII 'Publication requirements' does not mean that the tariffs will be published at this date1).
-The first compliance with the obligation in the TAR NC Chapter VIII 'Publication requirements' will be for MSs with tariff period January-December, for publication of the set of information before the tariff period, on TSO/NRA website, as decided by the NRA (Article 30 of the TAR NC).
-Simultaneously, a link to such information will be provided on ENTSOG's TP and also, the flow-based charge (if applied) and simulation of all the costs for flowing 1 GWh/day/year will be published directly on ENTSOG's TP in a standardised table, for IPs only by default.
-Tariffs will be derived following the 'old' RPM as the requirement for the 'new' RPM is only applicable as of AD 3 of 31 May 2019.
+Grey box: As explained in Part 1, Chapter VIII 'Publication requirements', AD 2 for the TAR NC Chapter VIII 'Publication requirements' does not mean that the tariffs will be published at this date1).
+The first compliance with the obligation in the TAR NC Chapter VIII 'Publication requirements' will be for MSs with tariff period January-December, for publication of the set of information before the tariff period, on TSO/NRA web-